birogeri/kspace-explorer/README.md

 ### Free and Open Source

 To get a deeper understanding of the inner workings the code can be inspected.
-In-line documentation can help understanding the mathematical principles behind various interactions.
+In-line documentation can help in the understanding of the mathematical principles behind various interactions.

 ---

 ## Latest changes

 * Basic logging
-* View raw data with images from a multi-channel acquisition
+* View raw data with images from a multichannel acquisition

 ## Known bugs